Shopping start-up Smartzer to open Belfast operation

 Invest NI is backing the London firm’s expansion to the North with £80,000 of financial support.

-Ms Gross said: “The new team in Belfast will see us double our overall workforce and increase our product offering.
-This will allow us to continue to offer our customers innovative, forward-thinking technology solutions and add value to consumers’ digital shopping experience.”
+“The new team in Belfast will see us double our overall workforce and increase our product offering.”

-Smartzer’s Belfast team will be based in the historic Ormeau Baths entrepreneurial campus in the city centre.